QianyangWang/PyCUP/README.md

 ## Example SWMM (Storm Water Management Model) calibration projects

+***IMPORTANT:PLEASE OPEN YOUR PYCHARM OR COMMAND LINE WITH THE ADMINISTRATOR RIGHTS BEFORE EXECUTING THE EXAMPLE PROJECT***
-​	Folder 'PyCUPexample01' contains an SWMM calibration project using single-processing GLUE.
-Install the dependencies (for example: pip install swmm-api==0.2.0.18.3, pip install pyswmm). ***IMPORTANT:PLEASE OPEN YOUR PYCHARM OR COMMAND LINE WITH THE ADMINISTRATOR RIGHTS BEFORE EXECUTING THE PROJECT***.
+1. Folder 'PyCUPexample01' contains an SWMM calibration project using single-processing GLUE.
+Install the dependencies (for example: pip install swmm-api==0.2.0.18.3, pip install pyswmm).
 Execute the 'Calibrate.py' to calibrate the model.
 Then, execute the 'PostProcessing.py' for uncertainty analysis.
-​	Folder 'PyCUPexample02' contains an SWMM calibration project using multi-processing EOGWO.
+2. Folder 'PyCUPexample02' contains an SWMM calibration project using multi-processing EOGWO.

-​	Folder 'PyCUPexample03' contains an SWMM multi-objective calibration project using EOMOPSO.
+3. Folder 'PyCUPexample03' contains an SWMM multi-objective calibration project using EOMOPSO.

 <div align=center>
 <img src="https://user-images.githubusercontent.com/116932670/209893309-e67c425f-0eff-47b4-a552-b30d717a138b.png">